 - 10 points for Herding Intermediate Master in addition to the points already earned for HI

 - 50 points for an AKC or Canadian Herding Advanced title, any AHBA Level III or ASCA Post-Advanced title on any stock.

 - 50 points for an ASCA Working Trial Champion title in addition to points already earned

-- 100 points for an AKC Herding Champion title or AHBA Herding Trial Champion in addition to points already earned.
-(This will also include the Canadian Herding Champion title when it becomes available.)
+- 100 points for an AKC or Canadian Herding Champion title or AHBA Herding Trial Champion in addition to points already earned.

 - 10 points for Herding Excellent Master in addition to the points already earned for HX

 - 40 points for ASCA RD, RTDc & RTDs herding titles